Rygorazd/architecture-center/docs/framework/security/design-storage-encryption.md

 Classify and protect all information storage objects.
 Use encryption to make sure the contents of file cannot be accessed by unauthorized users.

 ### Data classification
 A crucial and an initial exercise for protecting data is to organize it into categories based on certain criteria.
-The classification criteria can be your business needs, compliance requirements, and the type of data.
+The classification criteria can be your business needs, compliance requirements and the type of data.

 Depending on the category, you can protect it through:
 - Standard encryption mechanisms.